Nitesh0210kaushik/Newshub/README.md

 # Newshub
-this is full stack Newshub website buil on Mern stacl
+this is full stack Newshub website buil on Mern stack